olivejun/88x2bu/README.md

 - EDUP WiFi Adapter 1300Mbps USB 3.0 High Gain Wireless Adapter: https://www.amazon.com/gp/product/B07Q56K68T

-### Basic installation for Ubuntu 20.04 or Linux Mint 20:
+### Basic Installation for Ubuntu 20.04 or Linux Mint 20:

 Download the zip file (green "Code" button) from this repository to /home (or other if you like.)